PowerShellFredrik/PowerShellFunctions/README.md

 # PowerShell functions

-These are my a collection of my functions.
+These are a collection of my functions.
 I will add some every week starting v1 2022.

 Some of these files comes from my old PowerShell repo.